 My advice is to avoid using motorbike taxi drivers or Grab Bikes (which you can order through the Grab app, same as you’d order a car as mentioned above) if you’re not used to riding on a bike.
 Particularly if you’re coming home a little worse for wear, you don’t want to be rocking the bike side to side and risk getting into an accident.
 Just make sure you travel safely to and from the event so you have a good long lasting memory of your festival adventure!

 There are literally thousands of accommodation options in Bangkok, ranging for hostels to five star hotels, there’s something to suit every budget.
-My recommendation: stay close to a BTS station!
-Sure there isn’t a BTS station near the venue but you’ll definitely be able to find a taxi to get there and in the meantime being close to BTS station means you’ll be able to go around the city and do your sightseeing without needing to worry about traffic.
+My recommendation: stay close to a BTS or MRT station!
+This will help you plan your journey to the festival avoiding traffic and will allow you to go about the city and do your sightseeing.

 Why not give Booking.com a try to find accommodation that is best suited to your travel needs?

-The main stage area is massive so make sure you select a location to meet up with your friends in case one of you gets lost.
+Waterzonic features one ginormous main stage.
+The area surrounding it is massive so make sure you select a location to meet up with your friends in case one of you gets lost.
 You won’t be able to get your phones out too much either because of the water being sprayed in all directions so try to stick together.

 If you’re in GA you’ve got no escape from the water except right at the back but the music and production won’t seem as good if you’re all the way at the back of the arena.
 This is generally where the food stalls are located so go there for sustenance only!